maximus-21/Neural-Machine-Translation/README.md

 ![Screenshot from 2023-08-01 15-50-31](https://github.com/maximus-21/Neural-Machine-Translation/assets/98597396/ca68ee49-ec14-48b1-812a-663885616fd3)

 Adding attention mechanism to the decoder gave a significant increase in accuracy and bleu score, the translations were much clear than the baseline model.
-RNNs were replaced by the attention mechanism as the building block for language modeling in the famous paper: *[Attention Is All You Need](https://arxiv.org/abs/1706.03762)*, which introduced the world with the Transformers.